Never Enough Istanbul

 Highlights, this is one of the few things what you might be able to offer.
 I recently made one small effort for this purpose.
 With the photo-essay “Live it and you will love it” I offer a viewpoint of what Istanbul-life for me is about, how I perceived the city, and how I see the people and culture here.
 I hope it offers you a good snapshot of Istanbul.

-People meet each other everywhere and nobody seems to be lonely.
+I find this country and this city one of the most social I have been so far.
+People meet each other everywhere and nobody seems lonely.
 True, there is a lot of poverty and people who just try to survive but somehow they always receive a lot of support from each other.
-Nobody seems to feel alone.Here I see people interacting with each other continuously.
-Meeting on the street, a random passer-by, someone who is just like you waiting for a bus or a stranger who sits next to you on the boat, they are all excuses for a conversation.
+Here I see people interacting with each other continuously.
+Meeting on the street, a random passer-by, somebody who waits for a bus or sits next to you on the boat, they are all excuses for a conversation.

-If they find out you are not from here, they become very curious and want to know where you are from, what you are doing here and how you like it.
+And when they find out you are not from here, they become very curious and want to know where you are from, what you are doing here and how you like it.
 Imagine that in a city such as London, Amsterdam, Paris or Barcelona.
+No way that someone would even show the slightest interest in your life or imagine people talking in the bus or whilst queuing!

+Here, though, the person you start talking to will respond with genuine interest, without hesitation.
+Imagine how it feels to have the freedom just to talk to anyone you like.
 What therefore might be one of the biggest paradoxes of this massive town with more than fifteen million people: there are no strangers here, only people you still have to meet.

-1. thuisfront says:
+1. thuisfront

 Jammer dat ik dat stukje strand met de vrouwen niet eerder heb mogen zien in Istanbul, ik snakte naar de zee om erin te zwemmen, omdat het zo heet was toen ik in Istanbul was.